How to Install 7-Zip on Debian

 amd64

 Other possible outputs include arm64 for ARM-based systems or i386 for 32-bit systems.
-Once you know your architecture, download the latest version automatically using the GitHub API:
+Use the matching linux-* filename from the releases page in the download and extraction commands below.

 curl -s https://api.github.com/repos/ip7z/7zip/releases/latest | grep -oP '"browser_download_url": "\K[^"]+linux-x64[^"]+' | xargs wget